On the generating functions of pattern-avoiding Motzkin paths: The algorithm

 By repeated application of Equations~(\ref{eq:crossingcontain}) and (\ref{eq:crossingavoid}), simplifying the avoidance and containment sets, and possibly reordering the $\widetilde{P}_i$ and $\widetilde{Q}_i$, we get the desired disjoint union where all of the crossing patterns in the resulting sets $P_i$ and $Q_i$ are local. \end{proof}

-The case analysis of Theorem~\ref{thm:avoidorcontain} will result in a disjoint union with sets of the form $\avu{P} \cap \bigcap_{q \in Q} \cou{q}$ for some sets of local crossing patterns $P$ and $Q$.
-As the pattern containment conditions for these sets of Motzkin paths become local we get the following theorem.
+The case analysis of Theorem~\ref{thm:avoidorcontain} will result in a disjoint union with sets of the form $\avu{P} \cap \bigcap_{q \in Q} \cou{q}$ for some sets of local crossing patterns $P$ and $Q$.~As the pattern containment conditions for these sets of Motzkin paths become local we get the following theorem.

 \begin{theorem} Let $P$ and $Q$ be sets of local crossing patterns.
 Let $P_r$ ($Q_r$) be the right local patterns in $P$ ($Q$).
-Let $P_\ell$ ($Q_\ell$) be the patterns obtained by taking the left local patterns in $P$ ($Q$) and removing a single $U$ from the front and single $D$ from the back if such exists.
+Let $P_\ell$ ($Q_\ell$) be the patterns obtained by taking the left local patterns in $P$ ($Q$) and removing a single $U$ from the left and single $D$ from the right if such exists.
 Then,

 \end{theorem}

 Let $a_n$ be the number of length $n$ Motzkin paths in $\av{P} \cap \bigcap_{q \in Q} \co{q}$, $b_n$ be the number of length $n$ Motzkin paths in $\av{P_\ell} \cap \bigcap_{q \in Q_\ell} \co{q}$, and $c_n$ be the number of length $n$ Motzkin paths in $\av{P_r} \cap \bigcap_{q \in Q_r} \cou{q}$.
 Theorem~\ref{thm:cartesianproduct} implies $a_n = \sum_{i = 0}^{n-2} b_ic_{n-i-2}$.